mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 3. DiffuseGI does not contribute to lighting
 4. Noise texture is not supported
 5. The number of LocalSmokeVolume is 4 at maximum.
-6. Volumetric lighting is only enabled in a scene view in edit mode.
-If playing, only enabled in a game view.
-7. TAA in Unity 6 is not supported yet.
+6. TAA in Unity 6 is not supported yet.